Mervodactyl/boris_bikes/README.md

 Boris Bikes
 ===========

-A Makers Academy Week 2 project to create the Boris Bike network using Object Oriented Programming.
-Because it's fun!
+A Makers Academy Week 2 project to create the Boris Bike network using Object Oriented Programming in Ruby.